 with $y^{0}=t$ and $y^{1}=x$.
 In the following sections, the covariant derivatives on $M$, $\mathcal{M}^{2}$ and $S^{D-2}$ are denoted by $\nabla_{\mu}$, $\tilde{\nabla}_{a}$ and $D_{i}$, respectively.

-Anti-de Sitter spacetime has interesting properties.
-An important feature of this geometry is that its spacial infinity is time-like.
-Massless particles reach spacial infinity in a finite time, according to a static observer.
-Assuming specific boundary conditions, usually denoted as ``reflexive boundary conditions'' \cite{Avis:1977yn}, massive and massless particles can be confined into adS geometry.
+Anti--de Sitter spacetime has interesting properties.
+An important feature of this geometry is that its spatial infinity is timelike.
+Massless particles reach spatial infinity in a finite time, according to a static observer.
+Assuming specific boundary conditions, usually denoted as ``reflexive boundary conditions'' \cite{Avis:1977yn}, massive and massless particles can be confined into AdS geometry.

-From those considerations, adS spacetime can be interpreted as a box with an effective volume $V_{\textrm{eff}}$, associated to a given static observer.
+From those considerations, AdS spacetime can be interpreted as a box with an effective volume $V_{\textrm{eff}}$, associated to a given static observer.
 Consider an inertial observer that sends a massless particle outward.
-According to this observer, the time $t_{\infty}$ for the particle to reach spacial infinity is
+According to this observer, the time $t_{\infty}$ for the particle to reach spatial infinity is

 A natural definition for an effective radius ($R_{\textrm{eff}}$) is $R_{\textrm{eff}} \equiv c \, t_{\infty} = c\pi L/2$, where we have introduced back the speed of light $c$ for clarity.
-Neglecting non-essential proportionality factors, we define an effective volume associated with adS geometry as
+Neglecting nonessential proportionality factors, we define an effective volume associated with AdS geometry as

-The notion of an adS effective volume will be important for the implementation of a thermodynamic limit on the field dynamics at the anti-de Sitter spacetime.
-Further comments on this definition will be presented in section~\ref{volume-homogeneity}.
+The notion of an AdS effective volume will be important for the implementation of a thermodynamic limit on the field dynamics at the anti--de Sitter spacetime.
+Further comments on this definition will be presented in Sec.~\ref{volume-homogeneity}.